-Please support our mission, share our articles, and tell your friends about us so we can continue this work!
+Please support our mission with money, share our articles, and tell your friends about us so we can continue this work!

-Our current logo was designed by amelie, a blind queer agender Vietnamese-USian artist and designer.
+Our current logo was designed by amelie, a blind queer agender Vietnamese-amerikan artist and designer.